Frequently Asked Questions

 What if the file type is not detected?

-• It's a plain text file (which we detect as text/plain)
+• It's plain text (we'll show it as text/plain)

 What is the ransomware warning?

-This is a common malware technique.
-If you see this warning, do not open the file unless you trust its source.
+This is Malware 101.
+If you see this warning, don't open the file unless you absolutely trust where it came from.

 This tool is NOT antivirus software.
-It cannot detect:
+We can't detect:

-• Malicious code within legitimate file types (macro viruses, PDF exploits)
+• Malicious code hiding inside legitimate files (macro viruses, PDF exploits, etc.)

-• Files with correct extensions that contain malware
+• Files with correct extensions that happen to contain malware

 • Sophisticated malware or zero-day exploits